wpellicier/rails_project/README.md

-#The last project done by team GWAN

-##ABOUT
+# ABOUT
   This is a tool that students and teachers or TA's can use throughout the semester to see student evaluations.
 This tool also allows management of who is in which team.

-##SETUP
+It was created as part of the Web Applications project course at The Ohio State University.

+## SETUP

   1) Simply clone the github
   2) the change to the rails_project directory